Washington DC Placement Program

 - Applications close on 8 August 2016 at 12pm.

 - The University of Sydney Business School will administer all applications and enquiries for the program.
 Correspondence and applications should be directed solely to the Business School and will not be received by the United States Studies Centre (USSC) or the University of California Washington Center (UCDC).

 Units of study

-- All internships will be unpaid.
+- All placements are unpaid.

 - Students must not attempt to facilitate work placement arrangements in the US on their own.

-- The University of Sydney, United States Studies Centre, University of California Washington Center, and host organisations are entitled to remove any intern from the program deemed to seriously misrepresent any of these organisations or the program as a whole.
+- The University of Sydney, United States Studies Centre, University of California Washington Center, and host organisations are entitled to remove any student from the program deemed to seriously misrepresent any of these organisations or the program as a whole.